 Want the ultimate natural spring cleaning experience?
 Don’t turn up your nose–take another sniff of common, household white vinegar.
-For a green eco-friendly product, you cannot get anything better than vinegar.
+For a green eco-friendly product for all your cleaning tasks, you cannot get anything better than vinegar.

 Most kinds of vinegar are white, yellowish, shades of amber, red and almost black.
 For cleaning purposes, you will want to stick with plain old white vinegar.